WaveBeans/wave-blog/audio-signal-processing-course/week2/readme.md

 Explanation:
 * Line #1-2.
 Define the values of `n` and `k` which are going to be used during the execution.
 * Line #3.
-Register the `ComplexNumber` we can do measures in time in limit the stream.
-One number has the length 1.
+Register the `ComplexNumber` we can do measures in time while limiting the stream.
+One number has the length of 1.
 More details [here](https://wavebeans.io/docs/api/operations/projection-operation.html#working-with-different-types).
 * Line #4.
 Define the input as function using the class instance we've defined earlier.
 * Line #5.
 Limit the stream so it'll end at some point.
 If we execute the stream with sample rate 1Hz, to generate 5 samples we would need to generate 5 seconds of data.
 * Line #6.
 Start definition of the CSV output [with custom serialization](https://wavebeans.io/docs/api/outputs/csv-outputs.html#user-defined-csv-output).